Hgoatly/Discover-Skane/README.md

 ### Imagery:

 - Images of Skåne were chosen for the site that were considered to be both striking, and appropriate for their context.
+They were reduced in size for mobile screens, so that the entire image would fit on the screen.

-The landing page image was chosen as a visual metaphor for entering Skåne via the famous Öresund bridge.
+- The landing page image was chosen as a visual metaphor for entering Skåne via the famous Öresund bridge.

 ![Discover Skåne logo superimposed on a picture of the Öresund bridge](assets/images/landing-page.jpg)

 - Other appropriate images were chosen to represent different sections:

 - A picture of a beautiful meadow in the Skåne countryside was chosen as the hero image on the 'Main Content' page, with the site logo superimposed on it.

 ![Discover Skåne logo on a beautiful meadow](assets/images/hero-image.jpg)